JasonRuckman/sidney/README.md

 It's named after my dog Sid and is a side project I did on my own time.

 It is heavily influenced by the [Parquet](https://github.com/apache/incubator-parquet-mr) project.
 It will decompose your POJOs into their fields and write those as columns.
-It's generally useful for serializing lots of objects rather than something like [Kryo](https://github.com/EsotericSoftware/kryo) which is more flexible and efficient on smaller numbers of objects.
+It's generally useful for serializing lots of objects rather than something like [Kryo](https://github.com/EsotericSoftware/kryo) which is much more flexible and efficient on smaller numbers of objects (not to mention being far more battletested).
 Untyped maps / lists / arrays are not allowed, as Sidney needs to know types up front so it can generate column writers for leaves.

 Sidney works on java beans, maps, arrays and collection types and primitives, enums are not yet supported (but planned very soon).
 Sidney ignores getters and setters and accesses fields directly, and will ignore transient fields.